 My name is Phoebe, and my work is my lifeblood.
-I have been a full-time, self-employed professional English tutor, editor, writing coach, and college application essay expert for the past 9 years.
-I am in the uppermost reaches of the top 1% of Wyzant tutors nationwide and the only English professional with 10,000+ field-specific hours, 3,000+ 5-star ratings, and 74 compelling testimonials.
-I am a scintillatingly vivacious, shrewd, forthright, decisive, kind, diligent, efficient individual who...
+I have been a full-time, self-employed English tutor, writing coach, editor, and college application essay expert for the past 10 years.
+I am in the uppermost reaches of the top 1% of Wyzant professionals nationwide and the only Wyzant English-specializing professional with 10,000+ field-specific hours, 3,000+ 5-star ratings, and 76 compelling testimonials.
+I am a scintillatingly vivacious, shrewd, forthright, decisive, kind, diligent, efficient...
 Read more

 Grammar, Reading, Writing, English, Literature, Proofreading, SAT Reading, SAT Writing

 Label Signed Artist Who Teaches Private Music Lessons